Avangardum/AvangardumStyleConvention/Readme.md

 ### Collections

-Use collection expressions where possible.
+Use collection expressions where possible (`ImmutableList<int> a = [0, 1, 2];`).

 Use immutable collections (`ImmutableList`, `ImmutableHashSet`, etc.) where possible.

-Accept the most abstract collection types (`IEnumerable` > `IReadOnlyCollection` > `IReadonlyList`, etc.) as parameters.

-Return the most concrete collection types.
+Functions should both accept and return concrete collection types.

 ### Formatting

 There should be no whitespace between a method name and its parameters.

+In a new expression there should be no whitespace between an object type and its constructor parameters.

+In a new expression there should be a single whitespace between constructor parameters and field initializers, or, in case if there are no constructor parameters, between an object type and field initializers.

-There should be a single whitespace between a loop or branching operator and its condition.
+There should be a single whitespace between `do`, `while`, `if`, `using`, `fixed` and the following parentheses.

 If there is a block of code in parentheses, square brackets or curly braces, spanning multiple lines, it should be either be like a single line, but with line breaks preventing overflowing the line width limit or with